dguardia/azureSmallWebsite/README.md

 # azureSmallWebsite
-testin to use azure to manage websites
+testing to use azure to manage websites
+Here tsting how to push back my commits